farcaster-project/RFCs/02-user-stories.md

 - Alice → Bob: [`refund_procedure_signatures`](./04-protocol-messages.md#the-refund_procedure_signatures-message)

 #### 3. Monero Locking Step (4 in diagram)
-Once Alice has received sufficient confirmations for Bob's `lock (b)` transaction to feel safe, Alice proceeds to lock her monero with the Monero `lock (a)` transaction.
+Once Alice has received sufficient confirmations for Bob's `lock (b)` transaction to feel safe, Alice proceeds to lock her monero with the Monero `lock (x)` transaction.

 #### 4. Swap Step (5-6 in diagram)
-Once Bob has received sufficient confirmations for the Monero `lock (a)` transaction to feel safe, Bob sends Alice the `buy (c)` encrypted signature, which Alice requires to execute the first branch of the `lock (b)` transaction output script via the `buy (c)` transaction.
+Once Bob has received sufficient confirmations for the Monero `lock (x)` transaction to feel safe, Bob sends Alice the `buy (c)` encrypted signature, which Alice requires to execute the first branch of the `lock (b)` transaction output script via the `buy (c)` transaction.

 Alice then signs the `buy (c)` transaction to complete it and publishes it, leaking her Monero key share and finalizing her swap at the same time.
 Bob sees the `buy (c)` transaction in the mempool, extract the Monero key share and display it to the user.